jakubsob/jakubsob.github.io/src/content/blog/want-to-get-code-coverage-report/index.md

 ---
-title: Want to get code coverage report, but not share your private code with codecov.io?
-Use cobertura-action.
+title: 'How to Get Code Coverage Reports Without Sharing Code with Codecov.io'
-description: ''
+description: 'Learn how to generate code coverage reports in R using cobertura-action without sharing your private code with codecov.io.'
 pubDate: 'Dec 11 2024'
 tags: ["r", "tests"]
 ---